lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 5/2 do_while loop.md

 }
 ```

 Even though the two loops are similar there is one major difference between the two.
 A `while` evaluates the condition before running the code in its scope.
 If this evaluates to false, the code block is never run.
-In a `do / while` loop, the expression in the `do` block will run at least once before the expression is evaluated.
+Compare this to  a `do / while` loop, where the code is executed before the expression is evaluated.
+This ensures that the code will execute at least once before the expression is evaluated.

 ## Infinite loop

 A common logic error can occur with loops that are not terminated properly called the **infinite loop**.
-The infinite loop will run continuous (forever), until the program crashes, runs out of resources, or is forced into a hard stop / shutdown manually.
+The infinite loop will run continuous (forever), until the program crashes, the system runs out of resources, or is forced into a hard stop / shutdown manually.
 An infinite loop can occur when the expression to be evaluated never evaluates to true.

 ```Java
 int x = 2;